winkm89/teachPress/readme.txt

 Manage your courses and publications with teachPress

 == Description ==
-This plugin unites a course management system (with modules for enrollments, documents and assessments) and a BibTeX compatible publication management. teachPress is optimized for the needs of professorships and research groups.
+This plugin unites a course management system (with modules for enrollments, documents and assessments) and a powerful BibTeX compatible publication management.
+Both modules can be operated independently. teachPress is optimized for the needs of professorships and research groups.
 You can use it with WordPress 3.9.0 or higher.

 = Features: =
 * BibTeX compatible multi user publication management